haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-bufferpartyPokemon buffer3 0
+bufferpartyPokemon buffer1 4
 ```
 Notes:
 ```
-  # Species of pokemon 'party' from your party gets stored in the buffer
+  # Nickname of pokemon 'party' from your party gets stored in the buffer
 ```
 </details>

 <details>
 <summary> bufferPokemon</summary>

+## bufferPokemon

 bufferPokemon `buffer` `species`